The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

-LeBron James then approaches Smith and makes Smith realize his mistake.
-J.R. realizes his mistake and passes it to George Hill for a three-point shot with barely any time remaining and if Hill made the shot, it would not have counted anyway.
+LeBron James then approaches Smith and makes him realize his mistake.
+Smith then passes to George Hill for a three-point shot with barely any time remaining and if Hill made the shot, it would not have counted anyway.

-Countless memes have been made of this scene where LeBron James expresses his frustration over J.R.'s boneheaded play.
+Countless memes have been made of this scene where James expresses his frustration over Smith's boneheaded play.